Equal rank local theta correspondence as a strong Morita equivalence: Introduction

-As an immediate corollary, we see that the tempered theta correspondence, in the equal rank set-up, is simply the restriction of an equivalence of categories of representations of two $C^*$-algebras to the irreducible objects.
+At this point, we can point out some immediate implications on theta correspondence that seem to be previously unknown to the best of our knowledge.
+We see that the tempered theta correspondence, in the equal rank set-up, is simply the restriction of an equivalence of categories of representations of two $C^*$-algebras to the irreducible objects.
 As such it is functorial.
 Moreover, as it is implemented by an equivalence bimodule, it enjoys various properties, such as the preservation of weak containment.
 In particular, the tempered theta correspondence is a homeomorphism between $\widehat{G}_\theta$ and $\widehat{H}_\theta$.

 The oscillator bimodule interpolates the oscillator representation of one group with the regular representation of the other group.
 This immediately implies that $\widehat{G}_\theta$ lies in the support of the oscillator representation viewed as a $G$-representation.
 In fact, we show with an elementary analysis that the latter is precisely the closure of the former.
-This is also follows from a Plancherel decomposition result of Sakellaridis \cite{Sakellaridis-17}.
+This also follows from a Plancherel decomposition result of Sakellaridis \cite{Sakellaridis-17}.

+As discussed in \cite{Rieffel-76}, strong Morita equivalence is intimately related to the so-called generalized commutation relations.
+Our oscillator bimodule construction immediately implies, via Theorem 1.9 of \cite{Rieffel-76}, that $G$ and $H$ generate each others' commutants (in the sense of von Neumann) inside the algebra of bounded linear operators of the Hilbert space carrying the oscillator representation.
+In \cite[Thm.
+6.1]{Howe-89}, Howe proves this for general real dual pairs.

 The oscillator bimodule $\T$ can be viewed as generalization of the {\em Heisenberg module} of Rieffel which plays an important role in the theory of non-commutative tori and also features in Gabor analysis.
 Let $W$ be a symplectic vector space.
 Given a closed subgroup $\Gamma$ of $W$, Rieffel shows in \cite{Rieffel-88} that the (twisted) $C^*$-algebras associated to $\Gamma$ and its dual/annihilator group $\Gamma^\perp$ are strongly Morita equivalent.
 The equivalence is implemented by the Heisenberg module based on the (projective) Heisenberg representation of $W$.
 The critical compatibility condition for the two operator valued inner products on the bimodule reduces to the Poisson transformation in this case.